 Sunday is the day to play with Photoshop and try some new ideas.
 As usual I went through some books and Web sites to find some inspiration.
-I am still addicted to the Handy Book of Artistic Printing, it's a must have book for some old style print references.
+I am still addicted to the Handy Book of Artistic Printing, it's a must-have book for some old style print references.
 I got some ideas and also found this amazing image from Alex Beltechi on Dribbble called Twisting in the Wind.
-Then I new the effect I wanted to know how to create in Photoshop.
+Then I knew the effect I wanted to know how to create in Photoshop.

-So in this tutorial I will show you how to create a super cool and very easy effect using Photohosp and the Repoussé tool.
+So in this tutorial, I will show you how to create a super cool and very easy effect using Photoshop and the Repoussé tool.
 The whole process is quite simple, it's less than 10 steps and won't take you more than 30 minutes.

 Go to 3D>Repoussé>Current Selection.
 The Repoussé dialog box will open then change the Depth to .7 and the Lights to Day Lights.
 Also you might have to select some areas to change the type to Hole for the Internal Constraints.